-After collecting the measurements of KPIs of servers and instances, the agent on each server delivers the measurements via datacenter networks to a centralized Hadoop-based database, which also stores the service KPIs aggregated based on the KPIs of the instances.
+After collecting the measurements of KPIs of servers and instances, the agent on each server delivers the measurements to a centralized Hadoop-based database, which also stores the service KPIs aggregated based on the KPIs of the instances.
 The database also provides a subscription tool for other systems, such as FUNNEL, to periodically receive the subscribed measurements based on the server, instance, and service.
-The data collection interval at the servers is typically 1 minute, and thus the time granularity of the input KPI measurements of FUNNEL is 1 minute.
-If we set the time granularity of the KPI measurements larger, the detection delay of FUNNEL will be larger.
-Although the accuracy of FUNNEL may be impacted by the time granularity of the measurements [18], the accuracy of FUNNEL is relatively good (see Section 4.2) with the time granularity of 1 minute, we set the time granularity of the KPI measurements as 1 minute.
-Within one second, the measurements subscribed by FUNNEL are pushed to FUNNEL via datacenter networks.
+The data collection interval at the servers is typically 1 minute.
+Within one second, the measurements subscribed by FUNNEL are pushed to FUNNEL.

 In large services, there might exist some KPIs of dubious quality.
-To the best of our knowledge, there is no previous work on eliminating low-quality KPIs in Web-based services.
-In this paper, we do not focus on eliminating low-quality KPIs either.
+To the best of our knowledge, there is no previous work on eliminating low-quality KPIs in Internet-based services.
+In this paper, we do not focus on eliminating lowquality KPIs either.
 FUNNEL detects all KPI changes in the impact set regardless of the quality of the KPI, and delivers the results to the operations team.
 The operations team will then determine whether the performance changes in the low-quality KPIs are induced by the software change or not.